alecjacobson/geometry-processing-curvature/README.md

-Collectively, these are referred to as the [principal curvatures](https://en.wikipedia.org/wiki/Principal_curvature) and correspondingly the angles that maximize and minimize curvature are referred to as the principle curvature directions:
+Collectively, these are referred to as the [principal curvatures](https://en.wikipedia.org/wiki/Principal_curvature) and correspondingly the angles that maximize and minimize curvature are referred to as the principal curvature directions:

 \\[
 \begin{align}